freethenation/DFPM/README.md

 Browser fingerprinting has gotten a lot of press over the last few years.
 The EFF and others have released tools ([panopticlick](https://panopticlick.eff.org/)) demonstrating it is possible but it is frustrating how few tools there are to actually identify companies using these techniques.

+## Running DFPM

+### Extension

+Install from the [Chrome Web Store]() or build it from source with `npm run build` and [install it manually](https://stackoverflow.com/questions/24577024/install-chrome-extension-not-in-the-store).
+Your devtools panel will now have a new tab, DFPM.

+### Command line

+DFPM includes a command line program that can connect to a running chrome or safari instance via [Chrome's debugger protocol](https://chromedevtools.github.io/devtools-protocol/).
+Run `dfpm -h` for more information.

+### Other environments

+I have ran DFPM in several environments and at scale.
+At its core, DFPM is a single script, `./dist/inject.js`, which must be ran before any other JS.
+I have found two good hooks in Chrome, [run_at:"document_start"](https://developer.chrome.com/extensions/content_scripts) and [scriptFirstStatement](https://chromedevtools.github.io/devtools-protocol/tot/Debugger/) (see `dfpm.js` for an example).

 ## Why do companies deploy browser fingerprinting?

 There are many motivations for companies to deploy browser fingerprinting with varying ethical implications: